 Bad moods, apathy and getting irritated easily is often a reflection of low self-esteem and even depression.

 - These are moments when we feel like we’ve lost control of everything around us.
 We no longer have hope, and that is a dangerous state to be in.

-- Set priorities in which the first goal is to take care of yourself.
+- Set priorities where the first goal is to take care of yourself.
 Change routines and friendships, and take on new tasks and hobbies.

-- Turning down the negative voice inside your head will wake you up to new dreams.
+- Rejecting the negative voice inside your head will wake you up to new dreams.

-We’ve spoken on numerous occasions on this site about the risk of the need to be liked and please everyone around us.
+We’ve spoken on numerous occasions on this site about the dangers of needing to be liked and pleasing everyone around us.

 - This may indicate low self-esteem.

 - Even though there is nothing wrong with receiving external praise from time to time, the problem is when we need this constant approval in order to “feel good about ourselves.”

 Try to do things on your own without needing to explain yourself to anyone.
 Enjoy your moments by yourself, and, above all, else be assertive.
 Learn to say no when someone asks you to do something you don’t feel like doing.

 We have to take control of this excessive dependency upon others.